Your initial visa is up and you want to stay longer in Ecuador.

 How to Extend Your Ecuador Visa

-When I wanted to extend my visa, I was on the coast in the town of Las Tunas, which is about a 15-minute drive from Puerto Lopez and a 30-minute drive from Montañita.
+I will explain the steps that I went through when I extended my visa.
+I was on the coast in the town of Las Tunas, which is about a 15-minute drive from Puerto Lopez and a 30-minute drive from Montañita.

 You should do steps 4 and 5 on the same day.